ToucanToco/backtechtest/README.md

 Your objective is to build a short API that will allow Toucan app developpers to get data from a mongo database.
-The queries are stored in the backend and given an id which the front end uses to get data.
+The queries are stored in the backend and given an id, which the front end uses to get data.

 Toucan app developpers configure their apps in large CSON files, they want to add mongo queries to these files.
-The config files contains many informations which are not relevant to the backend.
+The config files contains many informations, which are not relevant to the backend.
 All the queries will be stored behind keys called `query` throughout the file.

 ```cson